taplivenetwork/taplive/docs/00_project-overview.md

 👉 [Project Pitch on Notion](https://www.notion.so/TapLive-Project-Pitch-289943c0201980249cafd292b7d904d8)

+# 🔹 What is TapLive?

+**TapLive is a decentralized, location-based, video-on-demand collaboration network.**
+Users can initiate a livestream request, "Please film this place," from anywhere in the world at any time.
+Real people in the field can respond and accept the request, completing the livestream, collaboration, and recording and uploading the video, ultimately creating a trusted, real-time record that can be shared.
+We are committed to making livestreaming no longer exclusive to influencers, but a tool for real-world collaboration and information sharing.
+TapLive is not a content platform, but a trusted, collaborative infrastructure that connects people and places.

 # TapLive Project Origin: A Non-Technical Person’s Long-Term Vision

 The initial idea for TapLive didn’t come from a moment of sudden inspiration, but from repeated experiences of information asymmetry: When I wanted to see what was happening in a certain place, feel the temperature, humidity, crowd, and atmosphere of a corner, I could only rely on delayed snippets, blurry short videos, or even deliberately edited content on social media platforms.